 How to put this into practice

 Utilize org charts and recognition stories to document people’s contributions throughout their tenure.
-Feature these stories through company communications outlets to show how each chapter connects to your AI-powered future.
+Feature these stories through company communications outlets to show how each chapter connects to your future.

 5. Make the future feel familiar

 Share real examples, offer hands-on experiences, and connect the dots between your goals, strategy, and their daily reality.
 When people can visualize where they fit, they’re more likely to contribute to building what’s next.
+Because AI becomes easier to adopt when it’s visible in real workflows rather than framed as an abstract concept.

 How to put this into practice